greener-group/progres/README.md

 - `-m` is the maximum number of hits to return, default 100.

 Query structures should be a single protein domain, though it can be discontinuous (chain IDs are ignored).
+Tools such as [Merizo](https://github.com/psipred/Merizo), [SWORD2](https://www.dsimb.inserm.fr/SWORD2) and [Chainsaw](https://github.com/JudeWells/chainsaw) can be used to predict domains from a structure.
-You can slice out domains manually using software such as the `pdb_selres` command from [pdb-tools](http://www.bonvinlab.org/pdb-tools).
+You can also slice out domains manually using software such as the `pdb_selres` command from [pdb-tools](http://www.bonvinlab.org/pdb-tools).

 Interpreting the hit descriptions depends on the database being searched.
 The domain name often includes a reference to the corresponding PDB file, for example d1a6ja_ refers to PDB ID 1A6J chain A, and this can be opened in the [RCSB PDB structure view](https://www.rcsb.org/3d-view/1A6J/1) to get a quick look.
+For the AlphaFold database TED domains, files can be downloaded from [links such as this](https://alphafold.ebi.ac.uk/files/AF-A0A6J8EXE6-F1-model_v4.pdb) where `AF-A0A6J8EXE6-F1` is the first part of the hit notes and is followed by the residue range of the domain.

 The available pre-embedded databases are: